 Farrell should have spent more time behind bars.
 His victims should have received a better outcome.

 At Kelso Lawyers, it’s our mission to support victims of child sexual abuse and get the ideal outcome.
-We will achieve compensation and apologies from the offenders and/or institution.
+We will achieve compensation and apologies from the offenders and/or institutions.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept a payment from the National Redress Scheme.